China tests its own ‘Mother of All Bombs’

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-BEIJING: China has tested its most powerful non-nuclear weapon, dubbed the "Mother of All Bombs" by official media in a reference to a US munitions used in Afghanistan.
+BEIJING: China has tested its most powerful non-nuclear weapon, dubbed the "Mother of All Bombs" by official media in a reference to a US munition used in Afghanistan.

-BEIJING: China has tested its most powerful non-nuclear weapon, dubbed the "Mother of All Bombs" by official media in a reference to a US munitions used in Afghanistan.
+BEIJING: China has tested its most powerful non-nuclear weapon, dubbed the "Mother of All Bombs" by official media in a reference to a US munition used in Afghanistan.